 Why SWOT Isn’t As Good without Scenarios

-I grew up reading George Steiner on strategic planning.
+Why SWOT Isn't As Good without Scenarios I grew up reading George Steiner on strategic planning.
 George didn't write or teach about SWOT, he wrote about WOTS-UP, which I think was a more colloquial and accessible way to state: weaknesses, opportunities, threats and strengths.
 And he used it long before Budweiser and their famous What's Up campaign.
-Regardless of the phrase we use, this approach to analysis has … [Read more...] about Why SWOT Isn’t As Good without Scenarios
+Regardless of the … [Read more...] about Why SWOT Isn’t As Good without Scenarios